danielkoster/argosd/README.md

 This adds a systemd service named "argosd" to your system and creates /var/log/argosd/ where logfiles are stored.
 You can start it manually with `systemctl start argosd`.

+## Troubleshooting
+If any issues occur, check /var/log/argosd/argosd.log for information.
+For example, if you forget to enter a RSS_FEED in the settings, an error will be logged.

 ## Running unit tests
 To run unit tests first install testing dependencies with `pip install -r requirements-test.txt`.